edicsonm/Building-a-real-time-data-platform-on-AWS/Module-3_Contact_Centre_Logs/instructions.md

 # Module 3.
 Stream Amazon Connect data in real time with Kinesis and Elasticsearch

 ## Background
-In this module, we will use Amazon's Elastic Search service (Amazon ES) for real-time analytics of contact trace records (CTR) from your Amazon Connect contact center.
+In this module, we will use Amazon's Elasticsearch service (Amazon ES) for real-time analytics of contact trace records (CTR) from an Amazon Connect contact center.
 A detailed list of components used in the solution are as follows:

 ### Amazon Connect
 Amazon Connect is a self-service, cloud-based contact center service based on the same contact center technology used by Amazon customer service associates around the world to power millions of customer conversations.
 There are no up-front payments or long-term commitments and no infrastructure to manage with Amazon Connect; customers pay by the minute for Amazon Connect usage plus any associated telephony services.